chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 2) Disable the maintenance mode if you enabled previously using:
 	$ chef-automate maintenance off

-3) Migrate Data from Elastic Search to Open Search using this command:
+3) Migrate Data from Elasticsearch to OpenSearch using this command:
      $ chef-automate post-major-upgrade migrate --data=es

 4) Check Automate UI everything is running and all data is visible

-5) If you are sure all data is available in Upgraded Automate, then we can free up old elastic search Data by running:
+5) If you are sure all data is available in Upgraded Automate, then we can free up old Elasticsearch Data by running:
      $ chef-automate post-major-upgrade clear-data --data=es
 ```
 {{< note >}} If your backup location is S3 and endpoint is configured as regional then change your settings as below: